fabric8io/fabric8/docs/brokerClients.md

 ## Broker Clients

-If you create [A-MQ message broker topologies](http://www.jboss.org/products/amq) via the [Fuse Fabric CLI, JMX API or Fuse Management Console](brokerTopology.md) then you can use the **mq-fabric** module's fabric discovery mechanism to find one of the brokers in the group of brokers to connect to.
+If you create [A-MQ message broker topologies](http://www.jboss.org/products/amq) via the [Fabric8 CLI, JMX API or Fuse Management Console](brokerTopology.md) then you can use the **mq-fabric** module's fabric discovery mechanism to find one of the brokers in the group of brokers to connect to.

-However to make this process even easier; when you create a broker group, Fuse Fabric automatically creates a _mq client profile_ to connect to the broker group.
+However to make this process even easier; when you create a broker group, Fabric8 automatically creates a _mq client profile_ to connect to the broker group.
 All this profile really does is define the broker group in OSGI confg admin; so that common clients connect to the right broker.

 ### JMS Clients